KDE/digikam-doc/export_tools/google_export.rst

 .. warning::

     Google Photo is only suitable for showing images on the web, not as a backup solution.
-Google recompresses uploaded images and changes or removes metadata eg. GPS for exemple.
+Google recompresses uploaded images and changes or removes metadata, e.g. GPS.

 Login to your Account
 ---------------------